sucofunk/SUCOFUNKey/README.md

 # Beatmaker's sketchbook a.k.a.
 SUCOFUNKey
 [Teensy](https://www.pjrc.com/store/teensy41.html) based Open Source Sample Sequencer.
 Beatmaker's sketchbook is the name of the device, SUCOFUNKey is the name of the firmware.
 SUCOFUNK is the brand name.

-SUCOFUNKey is an open source alternative to different commercial electronic music devices like the [MPC](https://en.wikipedia.org/wiki/Akai_MPC) or [OP-1](https://en.wikipedia.org/wiki/Teenage_Engineering_OP-1).
+Beatmaker's sketchbook is an open source alternative to different commercial electronic music devices like the [MPC](https://en.wikipedia.org/wiki/Akai_MPC) or [OP-1](https://en.wikipedia.org/wiki/Teenage_Engineering_OP-1).

 The goal is to enable everyone interested in the topic to easily build and customize its own device without spending a lot of money.
 As sampling is an essential part of the Hip-Hop culture, SUCOFUNKey might be an option for amateur beat makers.
 It is battery powered, includes a stereo speaker and can be used everywhere.